Gcorreiaq/lastfm-collage-generator/README.md

 ## Features

-- Choose the number of rows and columns (for now, up to 5)
+- Choose the number of rows and columns (for now, up to 17)
 - Choose the period to calculate the top (7day, 1month, 3month, 6month, 12month, overall.
 Default: 7day)
+- Avoid blank album covers

 ## Installation